SFe-Team-was-taken/SFe/format-specification/section6.md

 ## 6.1a "smpl" sub-chunk

-This sub-chunk must now be present, as there is no longer any ROM where samples can be read from (apart from emulation).
-(SFe64)
+This sub-chunk should now be present in SFe64 files, as currently, there is no ROM where samples can be read from.
+This does not include AWE ROM emulation.

 - This contains one or more samples of audio in linearly coded 16-bit, signed, little endian words.
 - No more leeway of 46 zero-valued samples is required after each sample.
-- Before saving, version 4 editors should insert this leeway.
+- Before saving, SFe editors should insert this leeway.
 Otherwise, they might give a warning telling the user that loop and interpolation quality may be affected.
-- Reject SFe64 files which lack this sub-chunk, as ROM samples are unsupported in SFe64.
-- If ROM samples are detected in SFe32 files, attempt to load them, even if this sub-chunk is missing.
+- If ROM samples are detected in SFe files, attempt to load them, even if this sub-chunk is missing.
-- If this sub-chunk is missing, and no ROM samples are found, show an error message: "No samples found!" or similar.
+- If this sub-chunk is missing, and no ROM samples are found, show an error message as mentioned in the program specification.

 * * *

 ## 6.1b About compression in SFe

-To implement compression in your SFe bank, please use Werner SF3 compression encoding.
+To implement compression in your SFe bank, please use [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) compression encoding.

 - Werner SF3 is widely used by the open source community.
 - It is a standard that is being developed right now.